 The completed Municipal Information Form and payment must be submitted to the City Clerk, City of Cambridge, 50 Dickson Street, Cambridge, Ontario.
 The form will then be emailed to the Waterloo Regional Police Department and the City of Cambridge Zoning Planning Technician for their comments.

-After 48 hours the Clerk will sign the form and the applicant will be called to pick up the completed form at the Clerks counter, 50 Dickson Street, Cambridge, Ontario or other arrangements as agreed upon.
+After 10 business days the Clerk will sign the form and the applicant will be called to pick up the completed form at the Clerks counter, 50 Dickson Street, Cambridge, Ontario or other arrangements as agreed upon.